 All configuration files and QR codes are located in /opt/wireguard-server/config/peer*

-To do this, you just need to change the PEERS directive in the docker-compose.yaml file
+To do this, simply change the directive PEERS in the docker-compose.yaml file, adding the desired number of users.

-In order for the changes to be applied, we recreate our container:
+To apply the changes, we recreate our container:

 docker-compose up -d --force-recreate

-Also, for anonymity, disable ping on the host server:
+Also, for anonymity, let's disable ping on the host server:

 echo "net.ipv4.icmp_echo_ignore_all = 1" >> /etc/sysctl.conf